 The cities' wall, its fortifications and towers, the churches, mosques and synagogues and other buildings in its boundaries tell the history of their many rulers that controlled and defended her, who built the city and made it flourish.

-The most impressive of the sites of Akko incluide remains from the Hellenistic-Roman period and buildings form the Crusader and the Ottoman era: The subterranian Crusader city, the Khan al Umdan, the Turkish baths, the Bahai sanctuary, the synagogue of Rabbi Moshe Chayim Luzzatto and more.
+The most impressive of the sites of Akko include remains from the Hellenistic-Roman period and buildings form the Crusader and the Ottoman era: The subterranean Crusader city, the Khan al Umdan, the Turkish baths, the Bahai sanctuary, the synagogue of Rabbi Moshe Chayim Luzzatto and more.

 In Akko you'll find the footprints many peoples and religions left: From the Canaanites to the Greek, the Romans, the Byzantines, the Crusades, the Mameluks, the Turks and finally the British.

-The picturesque oriental market, the walls, Museums, beaches and water sports facilities, the fishermen's harbour, the yacht harbour, the restaurants, the hotels and the clourful festivals that are taking place every year all contribute to the tourist attractions of Akko.
+The picturesque oriental market, the walls, Museums, beaches and water sports facilities, the fishermen's harbour, the yacht harbour, the restaurants, the hotels and the colorful festivals that are taking place every year all contribute to the tourist attraction of Akko.

 A visit to Akko is a moving trip into a glorious past and thus makes for a very special experience.
-The citiy has been declared a World Heritage Site by UNESCO.
+The city has been declared a World Heritage Site by UNESCO.

 Sailing in Akko